-The table that follows, gives selected round and rectangular duct sizes for each dryer model, in straight lengths and 90 degree elbows.
-If it is necessary to use components not given in the table (examples: other duct cross-sections, elbows with other than 90 degree angles), it will be necessary to refer to other texts or consult a duct design professional.
+3.1.
+Duct Components and Their Pressure Drops-Table 2 gives selected round and rectangular duct sizes for each dryer model, in straight lengths and 90 degree elbows.
+If it is necessary to use components not given in the table (examples: other duct cross-sections, elbows with other than 90 degree angles), it will be necessary to refer to other texts or consult a ductwork design professional.